What is ransomware

 Similarly to any other computer virus, ransomware will spread through phishing emails, infected websites and physical media such as USB drivers.

-If your computer gets infected it may spread to all network resources that your account has access to.
-I’m going to ignore any SMB (Windows File Share) vulnerabilities that would allow unauthorised access as this is a whole different subject.
+If your computer gets infected, it may spread to all network resources to which your account has access.
+I will ignore any SMB (Windows File Share) vulnerabilities that allow unauthorised access, as this is a different subject.

 How to protect against ransomware

-I was lucky enough to have spent a lot of my career in enterprise-grade Data Centers with thousands of servers where security was a top priority.
-Hopefully, you will find my tips useful.
+I was lucky enough to have spent much of my career in enterprise-grade Data Centers with thousands of servers where security was a top priority.
+Hopefully, you will find my tips helpful.

 Segregate your access

-- Use a limited user account and dedicated privileged (admin) account.
-Do not use your admin account for browsing the internet etc. This is to prevent any downloaded malware from running under your account with elevated privileges and potentially gaining access to the entire network where admin access is unrestricted.
-Although UAC has greatly mitigated this risk, there is still some risk and better be safe than sorry.
+- Use a limited user account and a dedicated privileged (admin) account.
+Do not use your admin account for browsing the internet etc. This prevents downloaded malware from running under your account with elevated privileges and potentially gaining access to the entire network where admin access is unrestricted.
+Although UAC has significantly mitigated this risk, there is still some risk, and it better be safe than sorry.

-- Consider using separate AD forest for production environment to eliminate any cross-contamination with desktop accounts.
+- Consider using a separate AD forest for the production environment to eliminate cross-contamination with desktop accounts.

 Segregate your networks

-- Leverage physical or logical (VLAN) network isolation and put your servers in a separate network to your workstations and other devices with internet access.
-Restrict your servers ability to connect to the internet.
+- Leverage physical or logical (VLAN) network isolation and put your servers in a separate network from your workstations and other devices with internet access.
+Restrict your server’s ability to connect to the internet.

 - Have “jump serves” bridging your disparate networks – these could be your existing “DBA Management” servers that you will likely already have.